lorossi/brutal-design/README.md

 [JSzip](https://stuk.github.io/jszip/) library, made by [Stuart Knightley](https://github.com/Stuk), is packaged in this repository.

-[simplex-noise.js](https://github.com/jwagner/simplex-noise.js) slightly, made by [Jonathan Wagner](https://github.com/jwagner), is packaged in this repository.
+[simplex-noise.js](https://github.com/jwagner/simplex-noise.js), made by [Jonathan Wagner](https://github.com/jwagner), is packaged in this repository.
 I have made some small changes to the original version.